Application Requirements for International Graduate Students

 If English is not your native or official language, send your official results of English proficiency directly from a testing agency that administers the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

 We recommend a TOEFL score of at least 68 for graduate students for the iBT.
 If a PBT test is taken, a minimum of 550 is required.
 Some programs require different scores.

 Shippensburg University's test code for the TOEFL is 2657.

 We require an IELTS score of at least 6.0, although some of our programs differ.

 - The Master of Science in Biology program requires a 6.5 on the IELTS or an 80 on the TOEFL, or a 105 on Duolingo.

 - The Master of Science in Computer Science requires a 6.0 or higher IELTS overall score or 70 TOEFL.

-- The Master of Science in Communication Studies requires a 6.0 in the writing section and an overall score of a 6.0 on IELTS, or an 80 on the TOEFL, or a 105 on Duolingo.
+- The Master of Science in Strategic Communication requires a 6.0 in the writing section and an overall score of a 6.0 on IELTS, or an 80 on the TOEFL, or a 105 on Duolingo.